 The King salmon run is typically July 1-24, with kings up to 50-pounds.
 Landing five kings per day is pretty typical.
 A daily catch can exceed 10 to 20 kings per angler.
 The Mulchatna king limit is four per season over 20-inches, with the season ending on July 24th.

-Dolly Varden fishing runs July through October.
-Vibrant and colorful, this 25" + fish is one of the most beautiful.
-Dollies prove abundant when the salmon are spawning as they fatten up on eggs.
+Dolly Varden There are good numbers of dollies from mid-July to September 15.
+Dollies are most abundant when the salmon are spawning as they fatten up on eggs.

 Grayling fishing is available all season.